Performance

 Selection Criteria

-Applications for entry onto the programme open on 1st September 2025, with a biannual selection cycle:
+Applications for entry onto the programme has a bi-annual selection cycle:

 This allows players additional opportunities to meet the performance criteria.